Epikleros: Sparta

 In ancient Sparta, women had extensive rights, including the right to inherit property and to manage their own and their spouse's property.
-The comparable term to epikleros in Sparta was patrouchoi, occasionally rendered as patrouchos.
 In Sparta the law of epikleros only applied to unmarried girls, and the Spartan kings were responsible for finding spouses for epikleroi who had not been betrothed before their father's death.
 Herodotus, in his list of Spartan royal prerogatives, said: "The kings are the sole judges of these cases only: concerning an unmarried heiress, to whom it pertains to have [her], if her father has not bethrothed her", but the exact meaning of this statement is debated.
 Some historians have interpreted this to mean that the kings had the right to give the heiress to anyone they chose, but others have suggested that the kings merely had the right to bestow the heiress on the nearest male relative, or to arbitrate between competing claims.
 Another suggestion is that the king's choice was restricted to citizens who had no land.
-The name given to these heiresses in Sparta was patroiouchoi, which literally translates as "holders of the patrimony."
+The name given to these heiresses in Sparta was patrouchoi or patroiouchoi, which literally translates as "holders of the patrimony.
 They inherited the land themselves, and retained the right to dispose of their inherited property.
 There were no restrictions on who they might marry.

 By the 4th century BCE Aristotle records that there were no restrictions on whom an heiress might marry.
 If she was not married during her father's lifetime or by directions in her father's will, her nearest next-of-kin was allowed to marry her wherever he chose.